tvyduo/zERG/README.md

 A user guide is provided to assist users on how to use zERG.
 The guide is included as part of the releases but can also be found with the *Manuals* directory.

 # Citation
-ThuyVy Duong, Rebecca Rose, Adriana Blazeski, Noah Fine, Courtney E. Woods, Joseph F. Thole, Nona Sotoodehnia, Elsayed Z. Soliman, Leslie Tung, Andrew S. McCallion, Dan E. Arking; Development and optimization of an in vivo electrocardiogram recording method and analysis program for adult zebrafish.
-Dis Model Mech 1 August 2021; 14 (8): dmm048827. doi: https://doi.org/10.1242/dmm.048827
+>Duong T, Rose R, Blazeski A, Fine N, Woods CE, Thole JF, Sotoodehnia N, Soliman EZ, Tung L, McCallion AS, Arking DE.
+Development and optimization of an in vivo electrocardiogram recording method and analysis program for adult zebrafish. *Dis Model Mech*.
+2021 Aug 1;14(8):dmm048827. https://doi.org/10.1242/dmm.048827.
+Epub 2021 Aug 11.
+PMID: 34378773.

 # Zebrafish ECG Traces Database
 ECG data supporting the manuscript can be found at a separate repository: https://github.com/tvyduo/zECG_base